saloppe73/joinmarket-clientserver/docs/TESTING-SNICKER.md

 ### What kind of testing is useful?

 Pretty much anything at this early stage.
-As well as testing, if others can help build out infrastructure for scanning blocks for candidates, especially *SNICKER* candidates (see the draft BIP mentioned at the start for the transaction format), and for making a more useful-in-the-real-world server script which does simple things like managing its database size and preventing crude DOS, that would be helpful.

 ##### Appendix: Example output of SNICKER